If you’re almost 30 & your life feels like it’s hitting the skids, there is a perfectly rational — & astrologically sound! — reason.

 I know many of you are turning your heads to the side & wiggling your eyebrows in a confused manner, so let me make it simple for you.
 Your first Saturn return is when the planet Saturn — which takes approximately 29 years to rotate around the Sun — comes back to the position it was in at your birth.

-If you were born between 1983 & 1985, the odds are good that your Saturn return started on Saturday October 6th 2012.
-Yeah… That’s last Saturday!
+For example, if you were born between 1983 & 1985, the odds are good that your Saturn return started on Saturday October 6th 2012.
 You can work out exactly when your Saturn return will begin — & end — by using this calculator.

 For the record, you will have three Saturn returns in your life.
 Whoah, Nelly!
 But the first one is typically the most difficult.

 Essentially, your Saturn return is a test.
 What is it testing?
 Maybe a better question is, what is is NOT testing?!
 Saturn is a hard taskmaster, & Saturn wants you to learn the difficult lessons so that you can move forward with your life.
 During your Saturn return, you will be asked repeatedly to prove that you have learned from the challenges you’ve faced over the last 29 years.

 In Western culture, society has increasingly unrealistic expectations of us.
 In our twenties we’re out there exploring, finding ourselves.
 We have new hairstyles, crazy nails, & a new boyfriend every week.
 We party, we shop, we don’t take work too seriously, & in the words of The Flintstones, have a gay old time.
 In fact, society encourages this.
 This is “normal”.
 But when we turn 30, you better hold onto your hat, because we’re somehow also expected to have our career figured out, be ready to have a baby, & definitely have a big shiny rock on our left hand.
 I mean, how are we supposed to manage all of that & not have some kind of mental breakdown?!